LSSTDESC/rail/docs/source/user_guide/what_is_rail.rst

 in how systematic uncertainties arise, realistically complex effects should still be testable when a series of chained degraders are applied.
-RAIL has several degraders currently included: a (point-source-based) :ref:`LSST Error Model`, spectroscopic redshift :ref:`SpectroscopicDegraders` misassignment, a simple redshift-based incompleteness, and generic :ref:`QuantityCut` degrader that lets the user cut on any single quantity.
+RAIL has several degraders currently included: a (point-source-based) :ref:`LSST Error Model`, spectroscopic redshift :ref:`Spectroscopic Degraders` misassignment, a simple redshift-based incompleteness, and generic :ref:`QuantityCut` degrader that lets the user cut on any single quantity.